Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

 We selectected an amount we can sort by hand = 280 (even though it is still a piece of work), this correspond to a treshold of occurencies > 1000.
 The downside is that we loose a lot of occupation just because we can't sort them by hand.
 We would need another unpaid assistant to do it for us... and we will come back later to that.
 Those "unclustered" occupations are gathered in `Other`.
 There was some "nan" occupation that survived the df.dropna() because they were of type string.
 We store those in `NoOcc`.
+The later class won't be use on the next step.
+It can be seen as a garbage class.

 To define some clusters we looked at those publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) about Career Clusters.
 After that, we classified by hand our occupations with occurencies > 1000 in similar clusters and assign our quotations to unique occupation. (recall: 1 quotation >> a unique Qid speaker >> a sole occupation).
 We build two new datasets:
 One consists of 4 classes, it will be used  for the proof-of-concept of the -later explained- BERT-based classifier: